Connecting...Base Mainnet

 Base-Native

 Core execution primitives deployed on Base.
-No custom chain, no validators, no token.
+No custom chain, no protocol token.
 Leverages Base's security and low fees as the primary execution layer.

 Primary: Base · Adapters: Ethereum, Arbitrum, Optimism